Protein has become one of the most confusing—and frankly overcomplicated—topics in nutrition.

 Alright—yes, I know some of you math nerds have already done the math here.

 If you truly split everything into perfect thirds and land at 150 g of protein per day, you’re essentially sitting around ~1,800 calories total.
-And for most women—especially those who are active, metabolically stressed, larger-bodied, pregnant, or breastfeeding—that is simply not enough energy.
+And for basically ALL women—but especially those who are active, metabolically stressed, larger-bodied, pregnant, or breastfeeding—that is simply NOT enough energy.

 So this is where I want to be very clear: don’t get rigid or obsessive with this framework.
 It’s meant to be a starting guide, not a rule you force your body into.